5. Hidden Markov Models#

 Then

-Please compare the original state space system (5.1) with the innovation representations (5.5) and (5.7).
+Compare this to the original state space system (5.1).
 Key differences are

 Equations (5.2) and (5.3) together with an initial distribution \(Q_0\) for \(X_0 \sim {\cal N}({\overline X}_0, \Sigma_0 )\) provide components that allow us to construct a recursive representation for a likelihood process for \(\{Z_t : t=1, 2, \ldots \}\).
 Let \(\psi(z^* \mid \mu, \Sigma )\) denote the density for an \(m\) dimensional, normally distributed random vector with mean \(\mu\) and covariance matrix \(\Lambda\).
 With this notation, the density of \(Z_{t+1} \) conditional on the hidden state \(X_t\) is \(\psi(z^* \mid {\mathbb H} + {\mathbb D}X_t, {\mathbb B}{\mathbb B}'),\) where \(z^*\) is an \(m\) dimensional vector of real numbers used to represent potential realizations of \(Z_{t+1}.\) The distribution of the hidden state \(X_t\) conditioned on history \(Z^{t-1}\) and \(( \overline X_{0}\) and \(\Sigma_{0})\) is \(Q_t \sim {\mathcal N}(\overline X_t, \Sigma_t)\).
 From these two components, we construct the predictive density \(\phi(z^* \mid Z^t)\) for \(Z_{t+1}\):